notifi-network/notifi-network.github.io/docs/integration-overview/pointers-samples.md

 - **Existing [sources](alert-depth#source):** Use the **Admin Panel** to configure a **React Card**.
 Alternatively you can use the **Notifi Frontend Client** by passing the corresponding `EventTypeItem` of the source in `NotifiFrontendClient.ensureAlert()`

-- **DApp specific on-chain or off-chain events:** This requires a [custom parser source](alert-depth#custom-parser-source).
+- **Dapp specific on-chain or off-chain events:** This requires a [custom parser source](alert-depth#custom-parser-source).
 Alternatively, you can implement your own monitoring service that uses the **Notifi Node Client** to trigger alerts appropriately.

 ## Example integrations